 The Mosses and Marshes project

-The proposed Mosses and Marshes project spans two countries – the UK and Australia, both with Ramsar listed wetlands of international importance.
+The Mosses and Marshes project spans two countries – the UK and Australia, both with Ramsar listed wetlands of international importance.
 It brings together artists, land managers and scientists to reimagine the future of these landscapes and the place they have in our communities.

 In 2018, artists Andrew Howe (Shropshire, UK) and Kim V. Goldsmith (NSW, Australia) came together as part of the international art programme, Arts Territory Exchange.